arplaboratory/arpl_msgs/README.md

 # arpl_msgs

-This is a temporary repository to contain all the trackers_msgs
+This is a temporary repository to contain all customs msgs from arpl_quadrotor_control